Click here to view PDF version.

 Effective: December 2014

-This document informs staff about policies regarding IT hardware standards and support lifecycle.
-The goal is to improve IT efficiency, reduce exposure to risk, and deliver lasting value to the business.
-This is an evolving policy and will be updated as needed.
-If you have any questions or concerns relating to this policy, please discuss them with your supervisor, manager, or director.
+This document informs staff about technology hardware standards and support lifecycle.
+The goal is to improve operations, reduce exposure to risk, and deliver lasting value to the District.
+This information will be updated as needed, based on strategic planning and funding.

-Hardware: in the context of this policy, hardware is defined as desktops, laptops, netbooks, mobile devices (including but not limited to iPads, Chromebooks, Android tablets, and smartphones), printers, projectors, document cameras, monitors, or any variation of computer equipment that the District uses for instructional or business purposes, with the exception of the copier fleet.
+Hardware is defined as desktops, laptops, mobile devices. and document cameras, monitors, or any variation of computer equipment that the District uses for instructional or business purposes.

 A task force has been developed to review the hardware standards on a regular cycle.
-The task force includes representatives from the User Experience, Instructional Technology, and the IT Service Desk.
+The task force includes representatives from the User Experience, Instructional Technology, and the OTIS Service Desk.

 Hardware Standards Review Cycle

-The task force reviews the hardware standards on a regular basis to; (1) align with department and District strategic framework; (2) ensure that vendor’s still support the equipment; (3) determine or modify the end of life date for District support; (4) verify pricing; and (5) to update the model version if necessary.
+The task force reviews the hardware standards on a regular basis to: (1) align with the District strategic framework and customer requirements; (2) ensure that vendor still supports the equipment; (3) determine or modify the end of life date for District support; (4) verify pricing; and (5) to update the model version if necessary.

 The review timetable is as follows, or is reviewed as information becomes available from the vendor: